cite-architecture/scs-akka/README.md

 - Get [SBT](http://www.scala-sbt.org)
 - At the top-level of this repository, type `sbt run`

+## Testing

+`sbt test` will run all tests.

+By default the service uses the CEX file at `src/main/resources/cex/test.cex`.
+There is another, much larger CEX file at `src/main/resources/cex/cite-test-huge.cex`.

+The CEX file is configured in the file `src/main/resources/application.conf`.

 ## Available microservices

 The following services are under development.